Jean-Claude_Krynicki

 En dehors des mesures physiques, chimiques et biologiques il existe un vaste domaine de mesures sans dimensions, qui n’utilisent pas d’étalons raccordés au système international d’unités.

-Certaines de ces mesures, comme celles liées à la perception humaine, peuvent faire l’objet de validation à l’aide de processus expérimentaux classiques.
+Certaines de ces mesures, comme celles liées à la perception humaine, peuvent faire l’objet de validations à l’aide de processus expérimentaux classiques.

 D’autres qui utilisent des questionnaires auto-administrés ou des évaluations statistiques sont validées par leurs possibilités prédictives.